The Mini-Otter 140. Trials Motorcycle...

 This bike should be light enough for young and old to ride, and to enjoy the experience.

-Has You can see the fuel is in the frame, the tank can be functional, if needed in a longer trial, Maybe the Sammy Miller Series, we hope 2016...
+Has you can see the fuel is in the frame, the tank can be functional, if needed in a longer trial, Maybe the Sammy Miller Series, we hope 2016...

 Here is a shot of Ben Wilmore riding the second Cotswold Super Cub Trials bike that Jon Bliss built, This is actually a Sammy Miller Series trial the Ilkley round 2014.